manmeetmaurya/EduPoint/Readme.md

-Here’s a glimpse of the ShikshaMitra frontend:
+Here’s a glimpse of the EduPoint frontend:

 🔐 Authentication Page